Competition (The Spectacular Spider-Man): Production

 Hopps and Adomotis had written and directed the episode "Interactions," respectively, which featured the introduction of the villain Electro.
 The crew were very excited about working with Sandman.
 Victor Cook, supervising producer and story editor of the series, thinks that he was "designed for animation."
 Hopps "love[s] the ordinary-ness [sic] of the motivation for [him]" and finds that he is "just basically a crook who suddenly finds himself with super powers."
 John DiMaggio provided his voice for the character.

 Thomas F. Wilson, known for playing the character Biff Tannen in the Back to the Future films, began his recurring role as policeman Stan Carter.
-In the comic books, Stan Carter was a vicious serial killer by the name of Sin-Eater.
-Due to the show being for youth-oriented audiences, it is highly unlikely the series will make him the murdering alter-ego.
+In the comic books, Carter was a vicious serial killer by the name of Sin-Eater.
+Due to the show being for youth-oriented audiences, it was highly unlikely the series would make him the murdering alter-ego.

 "Competitions" originally aired on March 29, 2008, on the Kids WB! block for The CW.